RedHatInsights/turnpike/README.md

 ### Route Map and Attribute Based Access Control

 Turnpike expects that in the Flask container it will be able to find its route map and access control list at `/etc/turnpike/backends.yml`.
+You can override it in app-interface.
 For Docker Compose, the file in your copy of Turnpike `dev-backends.yml` is mounted into the Flask container at this path:

     - name: turnpike